-From the parking area, head north into a field.
-You will notice a blue-blazed trail, which curves to the right.
-Follow the blue-blazed trail east across the field, with blazed posts marking the route.
+From the parking area, head north into a field, following a blue-blazed trail which curves to the right, with blazed posts marking the route.
 At the eastern edge of the field, the trail climbs into the woods, soon reaching a woods road.
-Follow the blue-blazed trail as it turns right onto the woods road and descends slightly.
-Soon, you’ll reach a panoramic viewpoint to the northwest over Storm King Mountain, the West Point Military Academy and the East Hudson Highlands.
+Follow the blue-blazed trail as it turns right onto the woods road, which ascends gradually and then levels off.
+Soon, you’ll reach a viewpoint to the northwest over Storm King Mountain, the United States Military Academy at West Point, and the East Hudson Highlands.

 Turn right here, and continue to follow the red blazes, which now mark a footpath that steeply climbs to the summit of Sugarloaf Hill.
+Just beyond the crest of the rise, you’ll pass another viewpoint across the river that was created by the May 2018 storm.
 After crossing the summit ridge, the trail descends a little and ends at a rock outcrop, with a magnificent view to the south over the Hudson River and the Bear Mountain Bridge.

 After enjoying the view, retrace your steps and return to the trail junction in the saddle.
 Now proceed straight ahead on the blue-blazed Osborn Loop Trail.
 Named after a prominent family in the area who donated the land traversed by the trail, the Osborn Loop Trail follows carriage roads of the former estate.
 The trail climbs gently and, after passing a small pond on the right and a gazebo on the left, reaches a junction with the yellow-blazed Carriage Connector Trail.
 Continue ahead on the blue-blazed trail, which soon resumes its climb, passing through thick stands of mountain laurel.
 After leveling off, the Osborn Loop Trail ends a junction with the white-blazed Appalachian Trail (A.T.).